Media & Content

 Changing Lives, One Student at a Time

-As an educator that worked with learners that fell on the Autism spectrum for many years, I can say it was often challenging to understand them and their needs, build a positive relationship, and adapt my teaching style.
+As an educator who worked with learners who fell on the Autism spectrum for many years, I can say it was often challenging to understand them and their needs, build a positive relationship, and adapt my teaching style.
 It involved constantly innovating and brainstorming new ways to present information and encourage them to engage and pay attention.
 But I can say I wouldn’t change a thing.
 They were worth every effort, I was often reminded of a quote by Theodore Roosevelt who said, “Anything worth doing well is often challenging and is ALWAYS the most rewarding.”
 The students taught me as much as I did them.
 I learned the power of inclusion, reliance, hard work, determination and so much more!

 After watching Edge Factor’s newest episode of The Journey, called Uniquely Abled- a story about Ethan who was diagnosed with Autism Spectrum Disorder in high school and now is working towards launching a rewarding career in the skilled trades.
 I felt proud.. proud to work for a company that is telling a story about an ASD student who has unique challenges, but also of community members working together to challenge the status quo.
 Pioneer a new approach to learning skills and processes because there is no one-size-fits-all, we’re all unique and we all have things we do well, and things we need to work hard to accomplish.